rascol/PPS-Client/README.md

 ~ $ sudo reboot
 ```

-To verify that the PPS signal is being received, the pps-tools package is useful,
+To verify that the PPS signal is being received, the pps-tools package is useful and git will be needed later,

 ```
-~ $ sudo apt install pps-tools
+~ $ sudo apt install git pps-tools
 ```

 Then do,